 Beman moved the PGA Tour from its headquarters in suburban Washington, D.C., to Ponte Vedra Beach, Fla., where TPC Sawgrass is now.
 Beman also created the concept of the all-exempt PGA Tour, making it easier for a professional golfer to make a livelihood.
 Ultimately, the formation of PGA Tour Champions (originally the Senior PGA Tour), the Web.com Tour (originally the Ben Hogan Tour), PGA Tour Canada, PGA Tour Latinoamerica and PGA Tour China come out of the desire to give members playing opportunities to fulfill their golf potential.

-The PGA of America, long headquartered in Palm Beach Gardens, Fla., is comprised of regional sections which offer their own competitions, designed specifically for golf professionals instead of professional golfers.
+The PGA of America, long headquartered in Frisco, Texas, is comprised of regional sections which offer their own competitions, designed specifically for golf professionals instead of professional golfers.
 This includes the PGA of America Professional Championship, from which the top 20 finishers earn a spot in the PGA Championship.
 This tradition has been maligned over the years as weakening the tournament's field strength, but it is a tribute to the daily work of the member-driven PGA of America.

 The PGA of America also owns half of the Ryder Cup, along with the European Tour.
 The PGA of America also presents the Senior PGA Championship, Women's PGA Championship, Junior PGA Championship, Junior Ryder Cup and other events.
 The PGA of America makes a massive amount of money when the United States hosts the biennial competition.
-The organization owns Valhalla Golf Club in Kentucky and PGA Golf Club in Port St. Lucie, Fla., and they license the PGA of America name for PGA National in Palm Beach Gardens.
+The organization owns Valhalla Golf Club in Kentucky and PGA Golf Club in Port St. Lucie, Fla., as well as their headquarters at PGA Frisco in Texas, and they license the PGA of America name for PGA National in Palm Beach Gardens.